9 Signs It's Time to Replace Your Differential Cover with an Aftermarket Upgrade

 Buy Now

-A high-quality aftermarket differential cover doesn’t just stop leaks or prevent trail damage—it improves your daily maintenance, heat management, and even your rig’s looks.
+A high-quality aftermarket differential cover doesn’t just prevent leaks or trail damage—it improves maintenance, heat management, and even vehicle aesthetics.
+SPELAB’s GM 8.5/8.6 series delivers reinforced CNC aluminum construction, magnetic drain plugs, oil sight windows, and powder-coated durability.

 Differential Cover Ford 10.25″/10.5″ 12 Bolts Rear Axle| SPELAB-6